Zipper's Driving School - Driving Tips

 Observe the hazard and decide the correct course.

 (In this example, the driver sees that he is approaching a T-junction on a terminating road and must give way to all traffic.
-He plans to move closer to the centreline so that the vehicle will be in the correct position to turn right, and to arrive at the intersection at a suitable speed to check for and give way to all traffic on the new road).
+He plans to move closer to the centreline so that the vehicle will be in the correct position to turn right, and to arrive at the intersection at a suitable speed to check for & give way to all traffic on the new road).

 (2) MIRRORS